jolesinski/cling-pcl-tutorial/README.md

-# How to use Point Cloud Library in Cling interpreter?
+# How to use Point Cloud Library in cling interpreter?
-This example shows how to configure Cling for Point Cloud Library.
+This example shows how to configure cling for Point Cloud Library.
 Using an interpreter significantly boosts development of Point Cloud processing applications.
 It is particularly useful for quick fine-tuneing of algorithm parameters and output visualization.

 ## Setting up Cling
 For a all-in-one installer (it works at least on Ubuntu 16.04), please see: